-We are capitalizing on a variant of crossover, quasi-experimental designs (Lui, 2016; Maxwell et al., 2017).
-Crossover designs are common, especially in biomedical research and academic psychology.
-From Figure~\ref{fig:Designs_PNW}, all grid cells are exposed to extreme heat wave precursors at some specified time and the same grid cells are exposed to routine summer conditions at some other specified time.
-Because the grid cells serve as their own controls, subsequent forecasting accuracy is likely to improve.

-However, there is a price to pay for these design adjustments to the rare events problem.
+There is a price to pay for these design remedies to the rare events problem.
 Perhaps most important, we use a form endogenous sampling when the three design configurations in Figure~\ref{fig:Designs_PNW} are imposed to all grid cells.
-It is unlikely that any study of rare extreme heat waves could be undertaken in a naturally-occurring population such that one-third of the data were found in each of three different study scenarios.
+It is unlikely that any study of rare extreme heat waves could be undertaken with data from a naturally-occurring population in which the probability that a realized case would be found in any one of three different study coditions is exactly $1/3$.
 Forcing the data to be balanced in this manner can produce misleading statistical results because of a mismatch between joint distribution of the data and the joint probability distribution of the population.
 (Manski and Lerman, 1977; Manski and McFadden, 1981).
 We will return to this problem later to consider several possible solutions.
-For now we continue to descriptively unpack how extreme heat wave surface temperatures can differ from faux heat wave precursors distributions.
+For now, we continue to descriptively unpack how extreme heat wave precursor distributions can differ from faux heat wave precursors distributions.
 Ideally, such information subsequently will help when real forecasting is undertaken.